airpair/angular-controllers-the-dry-way/post.md

 ```

 Here is a [plunker](http://plnkr.co/edit/hv2Kzl "Plunker") for a complete working sample.
-Please open the console to notice how both directives are constructed by using the common code from template method and how both override some of the steps to provide their own modification.
+Please open the developer tools console to notice how both directives are constructed by using the common code from template method and how both override some of the steps to provide their own modification.

 ##Conclusion
-Using Template Method design pattern provides structure and allows reusing code among angular controllers.
+Using Template Method design pattern provides structure and allows reusing code among Angular controllers.